davidhstone/Interfaces-and-Abstract-Classes-Lab/readme.md

 - Declare the following abstract methods, `channelUp`, `channelDown`, `volumeUp`, `volumeDown`; they all take no parameters and return nothing.

 - Implement
-`powerButtonPressed` that does not take any parameters and just prints out that the power button was pressed.
+`Universal` that does not take any parameters and just prints out that the power button was pressed.

-- Implement `numberButtonPressed`, that takes in an `int` parameter and appends/concatenates the `int` parameter to the `String` ```"Changing channel to " ``` then prints it out to the terminal.
+- Implement `WaterProof`, that takes in an `int` parameter and appends/concatenates the `int` parameter to the `String` ```"Changing channel to " ``` then prints it out to the terminal.

 ##### Interfaces
 - Create an interface class named `WaterProof`.